13 Pros and Cons of Being a Physical Therapist Assistant

 Physical therapists (PTs), not PTA's, determine the patient's actual treatment for their condition, that is outside the scope of practice for a physical therapist assistant.
 Physical therapy assistants will document the patient's progress and report to the physical therapist.
 They must be able to work closely with people who have a wide range of problems and assist them in performing routine tasks.

-Where Does A Physical Therapist Assistant Work?
+Where Does a Physical Therapist Assistant Work?

 You will find physical therapist assistants working in many different settings throughout the healthcare system.
 They are commonly employed by hospitals, outpatient clinics, nursing homes, home health agencies, the school system, and private practices.
 In a hospital setting, you will see the physical therapist assistant working with patients in the emergency department, the orthopedic ward, and often on an acute rehabilitation floor.
 You may find them working with children in a pediatric ward or helping stroke victims relearn essential functions through exercise.
 The possibilities are endless and so varied.